KDE/documentation-develop-kde-org/HIG/source/layout/metrics.rst

-Metrics and placement
+Metrics and Placement
 =====================

 Purpose
 -------

-All controls have a default *height and width* to establish a harmonic overall picture.
-Nevertheless, size is used to direct users' attention.
+All controls should be sized and positioned to establish a harmonic overall picture and direct users' attention.
-For instance, a list that captures most of screen’s space points to its central role in the current work flow.
+For instance, a list that captures most of screen’s space points to its central role in the current workflow.
 And, size can be used to indicate possible interactions.
-Smaller edits are probably constrained, for instance.
+For instance, most smaller text fields are constrained in what data they can take.

-Similar to size, the *space* between controls generates a visual impression and supports layout.
+Similar to size, the space between controls generates a visual impression and supports layout.
 Space between controls indicates their relatedness.
-Objects with smaller distances are mentally associated according to the Gestalt theory. *Whitespace* is an important element of design which enables the objects in it to exist at all.
-The balance between content and whitespace is key to *grouping*.
+Objects with smaller distances are mentally associated according to `Gestalt psychology <https://en.wikipedia.org/wiki/Gestalt_psychology>`_.
+Whitespace is an important element of design which enables the objects in it to exist at all.
+The balance between content and whitespace is key to grouping.

 Please read :doc:`units` for more information which and how different units such as px, dpi independent pixels, smallSpacing and